Updated: May 3

 A common oral condition that use to afflict sailors was Scurvy, which is a vitamin C deficiency.
 When sailors were at sea for long durations of time, access to fresh fruits were difficult to come by.
 If you get Scurvy, all of the gums in your mouth will swell up to a beet red color.
 They will bleed very easily and profusely just from a light touch.
 As you can tell, the condition is very painful for your gums and they will hurt.

 Treatment for this would be to get vitamin C, meaning you should attempt to eat plenty of fruits.
+After you eat a lot of fruits, the condition should slowly start to subside.

 Certain medications can cause the gums to swell and enlarge.
 This increase in gum size consequently increases the chances for plaque and tartar to accumulate.
 That can lead to gum bleeding and gum pain.